mottaquikarim/pycontent/content/topics/foundations_pandas.md

 * All the values in a Series must homogenous.
 * A Series is always 1-D.
 * Series support vectorized operations
 * By default, the `index` parameter assigns an zero-based index.
 Alternatively, you can assign custom index labels to a Series.
-On this front, a Series is also similar to a regular Python `dict`.
+On this front, you can think of a Series kind of like a dict.

->>Pandas Index Objects
->>We know about the concept of an `index` from basic Python `lists`.
-Well, Pandas considers `Index` to be its own class of objects because you can customize an index in Pandas.
-As formally defined in the Pandas docs, an `index` object is an "immutable ndarray implementing an ordered, sliceable set" which is the default object for "storing axis labels for all pandas objects".

-The general syntax for creating a Series is `s = pd.Series(data, index = index, dtype)`.
+The general syntax for creating a Series is `s = pd.Series(data, index, dtype)`.
 Using this syntax, you can instantiate a Series from a single scalar or boolean value, a list, an ndarray, or a dict.

 **Series from a single scalar/boolean value, using a custom index**